 Tip: If building straight on top of concrete, make sure you drill holes or have adequate drainage.

-Lay your weed mat or wet cardboard (soak with a hose or in a wheelbarrow) to cover the circle you have marked out.
-Cardboard will breakdown and add carbon to your soil and provides a food source for microorganisms.
-You may also choose to add some organic matter under this to accelerate breakdown of the cardboard such as chopped vegetable scraps and other green waste from your garden.
+Lay your weed mat or wet cardboard to cover the circle you have marked out.
+Cardboard will breakdown and add carbon to your soil.
+It provides a food source for microorganisms.
+You may also choose to add some organic matter under this, to accelerate breakdown of the cardboard. e.g. chopped vegetable scraps and other green waste from your garden.

 For a more formal look, use mortar or cement between your bricks or stones.

 Tip: Save your best looking materials for the outside ‘face’ and those that will not be seen on the inside of the spiral.